apereira435/tetris_genetic_ai/README.md

 #Tetris genetic AI

-This single .py.
-In `genetic_algo.py` you will find a tetris game a ai tetris player and a genetic ai player trainer.
+In `genetic_algo.py` you will find a Tetris game a ai Tetris player and a genetic ai player trainer.

 ##Usage